-But then you realize that to get people to your site, you need to network with other bloggers in your niche, get involved in social media, learn a little about search engine optimization, integrate an email newsletter so you can reach those folks who discovered you site and want to learn more … the list keeps on going.
+But then you realize that to get people to your site, you need to network with other bloggers in your niche, get involved in social media, learn a little about search engine optimization, integrate an email newsletter so you can reach those folks who discovered your site and want to learn more … the list keeps on going.

-Much like chess, it seems simple and straightforward until you dig into it.
+It seems simple and straightforward until you dig into it.

 What makes it great is what you learn.
 If your blog fails, you will become a better writer, a better organizer of ideas, grown your network, improved your understanding of social media and other online technologies, among other things.
-These are all skills you can use anywhere and it's a valuable by product of your time and energy.
+These are all skills you can use anywhere and it's a valuable by-product of your time and energy.

 If your blog succeeds, it is scalable.
 Your blog will earn money while you sleep because it's a storefront that never closes.
 You can use that stream of income to build up your investments, and maybe you can sell it one day for a nice balloon payment that changes your financial trajectory.